jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 Your first screening question should always be about relevant experience.
 It's easy for a firm to list dozens of technologies on their website, but it's much harder for them to prove they've completed a project just like yours.
 Don't fall for generic claims.

-Press for specific case studies and, more importantly, ask for references—especially from companies in your industry.
+Press for specific case studies and, more importantly, ask for references - especially from companies in your industry.
 A partner who's already dealt with the unique compliance rules in finance or the tangled supply chain data in manufacturing brings a massive advantage.
 They'll get your business context from day one, which cuts down on ramp-up time and significantly lowers risk.

 > A great partner doesn't just understand the technology; they understand how that technology solves problems *in your world*.
 Their experience translates into a smoother, more effective implementation that avoids common industry-specific pitfalls.